Human-Logic-Software-LLC/moodle-local_levitate/README.md

 # Moodle Levitate Plugin
-The Levitate plugin that enables LMS users to explore a wide range of interactive, immersive, microlearning courses and programs in both English and Arabic.
+The Levitate plugin enables LMS users to explore a wide range of interactive, immersive, microlearning courses and programs in both English and Arabic.

 ## Main features